-The availability of transportation credits on supplemental milk provides a platform to pool additional diverted milk at locations distant to the marketing areas.
+The availability of transportation credits on supplemental milk has clearly provided a platform to pool additional diverted milk at locations distant to the marketing areas.
 Milk diverted from supplemental producers is more likely to be diverted at locations far from the marketing areas.
 The record reveals that suppliers of the supplemental milk to the Appalachian and Southeast marketing areas pool diverted milk at locations as far away as California and Utah.
-Supplemental milk suppliers benefit in three ways: (1) Receiving reimbursement for costs of transporting milk to the deficit markets, (2) receiving cost savings from the diverted milk not transported to the marketing areas and (3) receiving higher blend prices on the diverted milk that would have otherwise been pooled on a different order with a typically lower blend price.
+Supplemental milk suppliers benefit in three ways: (1) Receiving reimbursement for costs of transporting milk to the deficit markets; (2) receiving cost savings from the diverted milk not transported to the marketing areas; and (3) receiving higher blend prices on the diverted milk that would have otherwise been pooled on a different order with a typically lower blend price.

 The pooling of milk that is not part of the regular and consistent supply of milk which serves the Class I needs of the market is contradictory to the intent of an order's pooling standards and provisions.
 The pooling standards of the orders serve to identify the milk of producers who regularly and consistently serve the Class I needs of the marketing areas.
 Pooling milk that is available but not immediately needed for Class I use is provided through diversion limit standards.
-Diversion limit standards provide the criteria in determining how much additional milk can be pooled on the orders.
-Diverted milk in this context reflects the legitimate reserve supply of milk available to serve the Class I needs of the marketing areas and, therefore, receives the blend of the orders.
+Diversion limit standards provide the criteria for determining how much additional milk can be pooled on the orders.
+Diverted milk in this context reflects the legitimate reserve supply of milk available to serve the Class I needs of the marketing areas and, therefore, receives the blend price of the orders.

-Since implementation of Federal milk order reform, there have been many formal rulemakings that amended orders to more properly identify the milk of producers which should and should not be pooled on the orders.
-The milk of producers who are the consistent and reliable suppliers in serving the Class I needs of the market should have their milk pooled.
-This foundation principle of orderly marketing in milk marketing orders is essentially disregarded for 6 months every year because the orders allow the pooling of diverted milk from producers who are specifically identified as not being "producers" under either of the orders.
+Since implementation of Federal milk order reform, there have been many formal rulemakings that have amended orders to more properly identify the milk of producers which should and should not be pooled on the orders.
+The milk of producers who are the consistent and reliable suppliers serving the Class I needs of the market should be pooled even when it is not immediately needed for Class I use.
+However, this foundational principle of orderly marketing in milk marketing orders is essentially disregarded for 6 months each year when the orders allow the pooling of diverted milk from producers who are specifically identified as not being "producers" under either of the orders.